Bug report #4862

 Why it crashes on Windows I don't know.

-#13 Updated by Radim Blazek almost 12 years ago
+#13 Updated by Radim Blazek over 12 years ago

 Data are read twice to get average first and stddev in second pass.